PostHog/posthog.com/contents/blog/open-source-telemetry-ethical.md

 From a duty-based perspective, we'd argue that transparency is key to covering intent.
 Since most people won't assume they're being tracked, that means being upfront in the docs and not relying on people digging through your code.

-## Minimizing your tracking
+## Sorting the good from the questionable

+First of all, open source is exactly that.
+That's a big step up from SAAS - you can immediately inspect the code or run it on a computer with no internet connection if needed.
+However, the precise function of the telemetry has user implications.

-### What you track
+### What is being tracked

-The first step is to work out how much, if anything, you really need to track.
+The first step is to think about how much, if anything, a project really needs to track.

 #### Nothing

 Nada, zilch.
-You've no idea what's going on.

-If you're building it for fun, for yourself only, or to get better at a particular technology, then we don't think putting extra tracking in makes much sense.
+If an open source project exists for fun, for one person only, or to get better at a particular technology, then we don't think putting extra tracking in makes sense.

-In fact, you'll struggle not to get some sense of popularity - issues or GitHub stars, and the basic stats (clones / repo visits) that GitHub provides if that's your preferred place to put code!
+In practice, however, it's pretty much impossible not to track more than you need in this case.

+If a project is hosted on GitHub, it automatically provides basic stats (clones / repo visits) provided for all repos.

 #### Aggregated tracking

-This helps you validate if the concept of your project is valuable - do people install your thing?
+This helps projects validate if the concept of what they're working on is valuable - do people install it?
 Do they actually use it at all?

-It also means you can get a sense of the setup flow.
-Can anyone work out how to implement things?
+It also means they can get a sense of how accessible their software is by looking at how many people work out how to use it.
 At PostHog, early on, we tracked if people were able to get through the setup process.
 Many didn't, so we've kept tweaking it - and we still have work to do here :)

-Unfortunately, you cannot work out the unique users, which means repeat visitors are likely to skew your statistics and understanding.
-You could just have one person manically refreshing things!
+With aggregated tracking, a project cannot by definition identify unique users.
+This means repeat visitors are likely to skew the statistics, and therefore, the understanding of user behavior.

 #### Anonymized user tracking

 This gives a much stronger signal than the above.
-It means you'll probably need to start using cookies.
+It means you'll probably need to start using cookies or some way of obfuscating the user id from their behavior.

-It allows you to see if people who started using the product are coming back, and which parts of the product they're returning too.
+It allows projects to see if people who started using the product are coming back, and which parts of the product they're returning too.

 #### Full user tracking

-Asking permission and not doing this by default feels like the only acceptable way.
+Asking permission and not doing this by default feels like the only acceptable way from a user perspective.

-Tracking the actual users can really help understand the kinds of companies, and it means you can message them to find out more.

-If you're building a company around a project, then this is very likely to become important to you.
+Tracking the actual users can really help understand the kinds of user profiles (ie if they work for big companies, or what kind of job roles they have) that find the software valuable.
+If a project is part of an open source company, then this is very likely to be of critical importance to them.

-Some users are happy to be tracked in return for a great project, but we think this is unacceptable invasive by default and you must ask permission up front.
+Some users are happy to be tracked in return for a great project, but we think in most cases that this is unacceptably invasive by default, and it's important to ask permission up front.
 Let alone, GDPR, CCPA and those other privacy based laws that are appearing.

-### How you track it

-#### First party tracking is easier than ever
+## It's not just the data, it's how the tracking works too

-An easy step to minimizing the cost to your users of tracking them, is not to use third party software to do this.
-The great news is that you've several choices here.
+An easy step is not to use third party software to do this.

-Historically, we've seen people setting up a data pipeline, data lake, and some sort of dashboarding tool like Metabase.
-This means you can manage all of the user data yourself, whilst understanding behavior within your product.
-That gives you a powerful setup, but it means integrating and setting up several pieces of software that aren't particularly inviting for non technical users.

-We built PostHog for this reason.
+Subtle advert: we built PostHog for this reason.
 It means you can grab everything you need to do event-based analytics, designed to track a product's use, on your own infrastructure.
 You can choose to send or not send personal data to your instance too.
 Given you've full access to the code and database, you can also plugin things like Metabase or your data lake if you need them :) There are some less product focussed, more website-based analytics libraries that are also pretty cool - Matomo or Plausible are definitely worth a look depending on your use case.

-There are many third party SAAS tools (Amplitude/Mixpanel/Heap) that help with this use case, but you will need to send data to them to use them.
+There are many third party SAAS tools (Amplitude/Mixpanel/Heap) that can provide tracking, but a project would have to send user data to them to use them, we think hence why they're rarely (ever?) seen in the open source world.

 ## How this influenced our approach